 Let's take a brief look at the principle of Dignity of Work.

 SLIDE FIVE

 Catholic Social Teaching states that every person has a right to work whatever their abilities.

-Question - Do you agree that all people have a right to work?
+Question - Do you agree that all people should have a right to work?
+Why?
 Is work just about making money?
-What can we do to ensure people with different abilities find employment?